About Asian Heritage Month

 Asian Heritage Month at the University of Saskatchewan honours the legacy and contributions of members of the Asian communities that span East Asia, South East Asia, South Asia, Western Asia and Central Asia.
 It is a time to listen to and learn about these broad and diverse communities that span across our campus, province, and beyond.
 Everyone is welcome to join USask during the month of May for activities and learning opportunities about Asian Heritage Month.

-The 2024 theme for the inaugural panel event for Asian Heritage Month at USask is "Locating ‘Asian’ communities at USask: Complexities, challenges, and opportunities.”
+The 2025 theme for Asian Heritage Month at USask is coming soon.
 Together, we can uplift and celebrate the unique stories, contributions and achievements of the Asian community in our province, country and world.

 Attend an event